-COMM 3103 Introduction to Web Design
+COMM3103 Introduction to Web Design

-Students will develop knowledge and experience crafting content strategy for the web and social media, search engine optimization, web and social media analytics, and online advertising.
+Students will develop knowledge and experience crafting content strategy for the web and social media, search engine optimization, and coding.
 (Spring, Odd)

-COMM 3223 Writing for Mass Media
+COMM3223 Writing for Mass Media

 An introduction to the theory and practice of writing and editing for print and online publications.
 (Spring, Even)